4d/docs/docs/FormObjects/properties_Object.md

 - Average and Sum only take numerical elements into account (other element types are ignored).
 - Minimum and Maximum return a result according to the usual type list order as defined in the [collection.sort()](API/collectionClass.md#sort) function.

+> For performance reasons, it is not recommended to use automatic calculations with entity selection/collection columns when the column expression is already a calculation (e.g. `this.price*this.quantity`).

 When **Custom** ("none" in JSON) is set, no automatic calculations are performed by 4D and you must assign the value of the variable in this area by programming.

-> Automatic calculations are not supported with footers of columns based on formulas.
+> Automatic calculations are not supported with footers of columns based on formulas in array/selection list boxes.
 You need to use custom calculations.

 #### JSON Grammar